Bendigo Writers Festival boycott: Boycott

 A building at the La Trobe University campus in Bendigo.
 The university hosted a number of panels at the festival.

 A code of conduct was distributed to a number of planned speakers at the Bendigo Writers Festival on 13 August 2025, two days before the festival was set to begin.
 The code of conduct required participants to avoid discussing "language or topics that could be considered inflammatory, divisive, or disrespectful".
-Additionally, for speakers involved in "La Trobe Presents" panels hosted by La Trobe University, compliance with the university's anti-racism plan was mandated.
-La Trobe University abides by the Universities Australia definition of antisemitism, which declares that Zionism is a core part of Jewish identity for "most, but not all Jewish Australians", and states that using the word "Zionist" in place of "Jew" does not preclude antisemitic speech.
-This led to a number of writers and academics who had planned to appear at the festival deciding to boycott the event, including Randa Abdel-Fattah, Evelyn Araluen, Jeanine Leane, Kate Mildenhall, Jess Hill, Thomas Mayo and Claire G. Coleman.
-Clare Wright, a professor at La Trobe University who was set to co-curate the La Trobe Presents program, also withdrew from the festival for "personal and professional reasons" which involved the introduction of the code of conduct.
+Additionally, for speakers involved in La Trobe Presents panels, compliance with the university's anti-racism plan was mandated.
+La Trobe University abides by the Universities Australia definition of antisemitism, which declares that Zionism is a core part of Jewish identity for "most, but not all Jewish Australians" and also that using the word "Zionist" in place of "Jew" does not preclude antisemitic speech.
+This led to many writers and academics who had planned to appear at the festival deciding to boycott the event, including Randa Abdel-Fattah, Evelyn Araluen, Jeanine Leane, Kate Mildenhall, Jess Hill, Thomas Mayo and Claire G. Coleman.
+Wright also withdrew from the festival for "personal and professional reasons" which involved the introduction of the code of conduct.
 In total, more than 50 speakers withdrew from the festival.
-Bookish, a Bendigo-based bookstore which had sold books at three previous editions of the festval, also withdrew from the event due to concerns over the perceived censorship effects of the code of conduct.
+Bookish, a Bendigo-based bookstore which had sold books at three previous editions of the festival, also withdrew from the event due to concerns over the perceived censorship effects of the code of conduct.
+Prior to her withdrawal, Abdel-Fattah was set to appear on a panel titled "On Reckonings", speaking about her novel Discipline.
+According to Dee Jefferson of The Guardian, Discipline "reflects on the silencing of Palestinians in academia and the media".

 Abdel-Fattah cited her Palestinian identity as a key reason for boycotting the festival, stating that she would be required to "engage in complete self-censorship".
-Araluen stated that she had a responsibility to speak out against Israeli campaigns of genocide against Palestinians, which she described as "ongoing" and "UN-defined", and added that the definition of antisemitism went against her freedom of speech and "cultural duty as a First Nations woman".
+Araluen stated that she had a responsibility to speak out against Israeli campaigns of genocide against Palestinians, which she described as "ongoing" and "UN-defined".
+She added that the definition of antisemitism went against her freedom of speech and "cultural duty as a First Nations woman".
 Following approaches from speakers at the festival, the Human Rights Law Centre wrote to the Bendigo Writers Festival expressing concerns over the code of conduct.

 For the festival, held from 15 to 17 August, the boycott resulted in the cancellation of a large number of events, including its opening night gala.
-On the festival's opening day, 21 sessions were refunded and cancelled by event organisers as a result of writers withdrawing.
+On the festival's opening day, 21 sessions were cancelled and refunded by event organisers as a result of writers withdrawing.
 A 16 August statement from the Greater Bendigo City Council said that "more than half" of the festival's program would be held by its conclusion.
 Ultimately, the boycott contributed to the withdrawal of 53 participants from the festival, with 22 sessions being cancelled, totalling a third of the planned program.